 With Thailand becoming increasingly popular with tourists you will have no problem finding good, cheap accommodation.
 Hotels are plentiful in all major cities with Bangkok boasting over 12,000 international standard rooms alone.

-Another good way to find accommodation in Thailand is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
+Another good way to find accommodation in Thailand is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
 Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Thailand.

 Entry Visa Requirements for Thailand